Procedural Guidelines for Responding to Allegations Implicating:

-A. Intake: Generally, upon receipt of a complaint, CRCI will attempt to schedule an initial intake meeting with the Reporting Party.
+A. Intake: Generally, upon receipt of a complaint, CRCI will attempt to schedule an initial intake meeting with the reporting parties.
 During this meeting, the CRCI investigator will generally do the following:

 2. Explain the role of CRCI as a neutral fact-finder and/or facilitator for a resolution process, which may include an investigation.
-When CRCI conducts an investigation, CRCI seeks to determine the facts surrounding the allegation and whether those facts constitute a violation of EP 15 or other policies within the purview of CRCI.
-See Investigation Process below.
+When CRCI conducts an investigation, CRCI seeks to determine the facts surrounding the allegation and whether those facts constitute a violation of EP 15, or other policies within the purview of CRCI.

 3. Explain alternative options, including confidential resources available on- campus and within the community that may provide counseling and support to the Reporting Party.

-4. Explain the processes CRCI may use for responding to the allegation, which may include the steps involved in pursuing an informal resolution or a formal investigation, among other options.
+4. Explain the processes CRCI may use for responding to the allegation, which may include the steps involved in pursuing an alternative resolution or a formal investigation, among other options.

 5. Explain that CRCI takes participants’ privacy seriously, but limitations exist on confidentiality.
 Those limitations include:

-a) Notice: When conducting a formal investigation, CRCI will provide the Responding Party with notice of the allegations and an opportunity to respond.
+i.
+Notice: When conducting a formal investigation, CRCI will provide the Respondent(s) with notice of the allegations and an opportunity to respond.
 This notice may include the identity of the Reporting Party and/or witnesses.

-c) Mandatory Reporting to Law Enforcement: CRCI is required to report suspected child abuse, elder abuse, or abuse of persons with diminished capacity to law enforcement agencies.
-If the Complainant(s) is under the age of 18, CRCI may be required to report information to law enforcement.
+iii.
+Mandatory Reporting to Law Enforcement: CRCI is required to report suspected child abuse, elder abuse, or abuse of persons with diminished capacity to law enforcement agencies.
+If the Reporting Party is under the age of 18, CRCI may be required to report information to law enforcement.